 “Yangrou Paomo”, crumbled flatbread soaked in mutton stew, is the most popular nutritious meal throughout northwestern China, especially in Shaanxi Province.
 The mutton stew is highly seasoned with over 13 flavorings imported from western Asia.
 When it is cold in winter, this will surely warm you up.
 Both the Lao Sun Jia and Tong Sheng Xiang restaurants strongly recommended laces for visitors to try this.

 The almost 100-year old restaurant is your first choice for dining in Xi’an.
 It serves all kinds of famous Shaanxi snacks and noodles.
 The must-try dish is Gourd-Shaped Chicken.

 The Grandmother’s Impression is located on the Xiwu Road.
 Fried Pork, Beef and Fish are the most frequently ordered dishes in the restaurant.
 Their juices and desserts are also very popular.
 It is one of the most popular dining places for locals and visitors as the food is delicious and it is inexpensive.

 Every local in Xi’an loves the delicacies available along Muslim Street.
 There are over 300 different kinds of snacks on the street.
 Most of the foods on the street are prepared by the Muslims, such as roasted mutton and beef, noodles, dumplings and pastries.

-The most renowned Farmers’ Paintings in Xi’an are from the Hu County.
-The farmers in Hu County express their wish for a bumper harvest by painting pictures.
-The content of the paintings might show a farmer who is working in his fields, happy children or satisfied diners.
-Anything that can make them happy may appear in the paintings.
+The most renowned Farmers Paintings in Xi’an are from Hu County.
+The farmers there express their wish for a bumper harvest by painting scenes of a farmer working in his field, happy children playing, or satisfied diners sitting around a table.
+Anything that can make someone happy may appear as a theme in their paintings.